chenxingqiang/jax-ml/doc/tutorial/statistical_inference/supervised_learning.rst

 given a new observation ``X_test``, find in the training set (i.e. the data used to train the estimator) the observation with the closest feature vector.
-(Please see the :ref:`Nearest Neighbors section<neighbors>` of the online Scikit-learn documentation for more information about this type of classifier.)
+(Please see the :ref:`Nearest Neighbors section<neighbors>` of the online Jax-learn documentation for more information about this type of classifier.)

 .. topic:: Training set and testing set